abari212/books/README.md

 # Recent Books published by Operational AI - OperAI https://www.operai.ca/books.html#/

-​OperAI develops IoT & AI-based solutions to streamline operational processes at the edge of the Cloud!
+​OperAI develops IoT & AI-based solutions to streamline operational processes at the edge of the cloud!

-​OperAI focuses on speeding up and streamlining operational ​processes at the edge of the Cloud, by developing the Internet of Things (IoTs) devices with embedded AI in combination with 5G technology.
+​OperAI focuses on speeding up and streamlining operational ​processes at the edge of the cloud, by developing the Internet of Things (IoTs) devices with embedded AI in combination with 5G technology.

 # These books address Big Bata and AI challenges, including IoT embedded AI.
 The books on big data address data integration and knowledge generation challenges while the books on ML/AI and IoTs address abstraction and reasoning as well as edge inference challenges to solve real problems on real time.
 https://www.linkedin.com/pulse/abstraction-reasoning-still-challenge-ai-abdallah-bari/